CaraMcAvinchey/the-scoop/README.md

     - The function will add the numbers to an external spreadsheet for the business owner to get total sales orders.

 **Print Receipt**
     - The customer will see a summary of their order and the final price.
-The fuction calculates the number of each scoop ordered and outputs the cost.
+The function calculates the number of each scoop ordered and outputs the cost.

  <img width="557" alt="image" src="https://user-images.githubusercontent.com/97494262/174318752-b436b7d3-6555-4df6-9b56-ba4ef1edf5d6.png">